apache/trafficcontrol/docs/source/development/traffic_monitor.rst

 poller
 	``common/poller/poller.go:MonitorConfigPoller.Poll()``.
 The Monitor Configuration poller, on its interval, polls Traffic Ops for the Monitor configuration, and writes the polled value to its result channel, which is read by the Manager. manager
 	``traffic_monitor/manager/monitorconfig.go:StartMonitorConfigManager()``.
 Listens for results from the poller, and processes them.
 Cache changes are written to channels read by the Health, Stat, and Peer pollers.
-In the Shared Data objects, this also sets the list of new :term:`Delivery Service`\ s and removes ones which no longer exist, and sets the list of peer Traffic Monitors.
+In the Shared Data objects, this also sets the list of new :term:`Delivery Services` and removes ones which no longer exist, and sets the list of peer Traffic Monitors.

 Ops Config Pipeline